 Highdown pupils return from China trip on track towards Mandarin fluency

-A group of Year 8 pupils from Highdown in Reading have returned from a bespoke two-week intensive study visit to Beijing in China as part of a flagship government language programme, delivered by the UCL Institute of Education in partnership with the British Council.
+A group of Year 8 pupils from Highdown has returned from a bespoke two-week intensive study visit to Beijing in China as part of a flagship government language programme, delivered by the UCL Institute of Education in partnership with the British Council.
 The programme aims to get at least 5000 pupils in England on track towards fluency in Mandarin by 2020.

 The pupils, all aged 12 and 13, are learning Mandarin as part of the Department for Education’s Mandarin Excellence Programme.